Please check back as more camps and activities will be added.

 Oklahoma State tennis coaches Chris Young and Jay Udwadia will team up to host the Oklahoma State tennis camp this summer.
 The camp will consist of two sessions, both hosted at the brand new Greenwood Tennis Center in Stillwater.
 Each session will consist of a 10 & under program, as well as a player development camp for players ages 10-18.
 Visit the camp website for more information.

-10 and Under Program: June 11-14, Children ages 6-10 are eligible to attend this session.
-The camp will run Monday through Thursday, with each day beginning at 9:30 a.m., and wrapping up at 4 p.m.
+10 and Under Program: June 10-13, Children ages 6-10 are eligible to attend this session.
+The camp will run Monday through Thursday, with each day beginning at 9:30 a.m., and wrapping up at noon.

-Player Development/Tour Training Overnight Camp: June 11-14, This session of the OSU tennis camp costs $350 for commuters and $575 for campers staying overnight.
-The overnight camp fee includes room and board for the week.
-Commuting campers have the option of purchasing dinner each night of the camp for $10/day.
-The camp is geared towards players ages 10-18.
+Player Development/Tour Training Overnight Camp: June 10-13, The camp is geared towards players ages 10-18.
 The camp will run Monday through Thursday, with each day beginning at 9:30 a.m., and wrapping up at 4 p.m.

 Cowboy/Cowgirl Golf Camp

 The purpose of this camp is to expose young golfers to the basic and advanced techniques of competitive golf as taught on the collegiate and professional levels and have a good time in the process.
 There are three different sessions from which to choose: two one-week sessions and a two-week session.
 Golfers may attend either of the first two sessions, or may choose to attend both sessions.
 Visit the camp website for more information.

 Visit the camp website for more information and to register.